constup/garbage-cleaner-powershell/.github/ISSUE_TEMPLATE/01-propose-new-cleanup-rules.md

 ---
-name: Submit a cleanup rule
+name: Propose new cleanup rules
-about: Submit a cleanup rule to be included in the default cleanup list
+about: Propose new cleanup rules to be included in the default cleanup list
 title: "[New cleanup rules]"
 labels: ''
 assignees: ''